Gentle on My Mind: Writing and original recording

 In 1966, John Hartford was living with his wife and son in a trailer in Nashville, Tennessee.
 One night, the couple saw the film Doctor Zhivago at a local theater.
-Inspired by the love story depicted in the film between Yuri Zhivago and Lara Antipova, Hartford returned home and composed "Gentle on my Mind" in between 20 and 30 minutes.
+Inspired by the love story depicted in the film between Yuri Zhivago and Lara Antipova, Hartford returned home and wrote "Gentle on my Mind" in between twenty and thirty minutes.
 The story of the song narrates the reminiscences of a drifter of his lost love, while moving through backroads and hobo encampments.
 Betty Hartford, who later divorced her husband, noted to him the similarity between herself and the song's female character.
-She questioned John Hartford about the man's negative feelings toward his marriage.
+She questioned John Hartford about the man's regret for his marriage.
 Hartford said he likened her to Lara and attributed the man's feelings about being trapped in a relationship to his "artistic license".

 Hartford defined the finished song as a "word movie" and described his writing process as "thinking in pictures, like paintings using words and sound".
 In a 1980 interview, Hartford commented he was still unsure of the song's meaning and that its message will be interpreted differently by listeners.
 Twelve years later, Hartford again attributed his inspiration to start writing the song to Doctor Zhivago, and said the content was a result of his personal experience.
 Hartford said the song "just came real fast, a blaze, a blur".
-He described the composition as a banjo tune without a chorus, and with a variety of words he deemed "hard to sing" because it "violated the principles of songwriting".
+He described the song as a banjo tune without a chorus, and with a variety of words he deemed "hard to sing" because it "violated the principles of songwriting".

 At the time, Hartford worked as a disc jockey on the radio station WSIX and for the publishing company Tompall & the Glaser Brothers.
 Hartford recorded a demo and delivered it to Chuck Glaser, who took the demo to Chet Atkins of RCA Records.
 According to Harford, after writing "Gentle on My Mind", he did not intend to record the song himself.
 Hartford sent the demos of "Gentle on My Mind" and a second song to sell them, but instead the label decided to offer Hartford a recording contract.
-Atkins then suggested to the songwriter to use "Hartford" instead of his surname "Harford" as an artist name.
+Atkins then suggested to the songwriter to use "Hartford" instead of his surname "Harford" as a professional name.
 Hartford recorded "Gentle on my Mind" and its flipside "Washing Machine", both of which were produced by Felton Jarvis.
 The single was released in May 1967.
 RCA, however, decided not to promote Hartford's recording because they did not consider it to be a country song.
 Cashbox listed the single under their "Best Bets"; the magazine forecasted in a review that Hartford could get "heaps of spins" with his "poetic folk-country-flavored ballad".
 "Gentle on My Mind" peaked at number 60 on Billboard's Hot Country Songs.